ashley-how/party-games/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-In the project directory, you can run:
+In the project directory, install npm packages first, then you can run:

+### `npm install`
 ### `npm start`

 Runs the app in the development mode.<br />